ferstl/pedantic-pom-enforcers-doclet/README.md

 Wiki in a directory called `pedantic-pom-enforcers.wiki`, which is also the name of the GIT repository that contains the Wiki pages.

+**Update 2020-08-25**:

+- The javadoc plugin configuration has problems with windows paths. `${project.basedir}` may need to be replaced by an absolute path
+- The doclet does currently only run with JDK8

 ### Links
 - http://docs.oracle.com/javase/7/docs/technotes/guides/javadoc/doclet/overview.html
 - http://xtend-lang.org/